 - Launching your online yoga business: TeamUp's keys to success

 - How to write a yoga studio business plan

-If you are a yoga teacher or yoga business owner interested in learning more about TeamUp, sign up for a free 30-day trial.
+If you are a yoga teacher or yoga business owner interested in learning more about TeamUp, sign up for a free trial.